 The resulting redesign eschews traditional rows of lab benches in favor of a clustered workstation approach, where students can naturally assume collaborative roles.
 Integrated technology impacts the entire teaching and learning experience.
 The custom-designed workstations include digital dental teaching simulators and monitors to provide clear video access of the instructor.
 Floating ceilings, highly reflective surfaces, white stone counters, and an abundance of light brighten the basement spaces.
 A backlit photo mural of downtown Buffalo printed on translucent glass fills an entire wall.
 The project was constructed in two phases to keep the lab fully operational while increasing the number of workstations from 90 to 146.

-BKP is currently in the programming/concept phase of renovating all the dental clinics on three levels of the building.
+BKP is currently in the design development phase of renovating the clinics and public spaces on the building’s first level.

 |$12 million ($6 million – construction | $6 million – technology)

 “Thanks for all you and BKP have done with us!
 I am really glad we chose you.
 We are very fortunate how we have all come together to form a great team.” — Associate Dean, School of Dental Medicine